 Since the breakup of the Russian Union States in 1991, most of the industrial activities have stopped and the town is now a sad sight to see but it is a place to stop and wonder for a moment on the way to Sary Chelek or when moving South towards the Fergana valley.
 Apart from the industrial past, Tashkomur has been a place of Paleontological interest since the finding of the fossils of the dinosaurs.

-How to get to Tash-Komur
+Travel to Tash-Komur

 Tashkomur can be reached from Jalal-Abad via the route M41 by driving about 150 km to the Northwest.
 There is also a regular bus service to Tashkomur from Jalalabad.
 From Bishkek to Tashkomur you can get a shared taxi from the West Bus Station that will cost about 800 som.